TNO-DPP/dpp-data-repository/README.md

 "image": "https://20230614.dpp.spherity.com/jpmcc-t-shirt-back.png"
 ```

-but there are other means, if the intended image is supposed to be
+but there are other means, if the intended image is supposed to be embedded.

+TODO: JSON-LD framing may prove to be useful as a means of restricting information, if queries and frames are pre-defined and baked-in.